 - Ignoring responsibilities or obligations

 Teens are at a higher risk of developing a marijuana use disorder because the risk for the disorder rises the younger a person starts using the drug.
-If you’re worried your teen may be smoking marijuana, learn more about the signs of marijuana use in teens here.

-Marijuana Treatment for Teens in Massachusetts
+Marijuana Treatment for Teens in Massachusetts at MCAW

-Massachusetts Center for Adolescent Wellness (MCAW) offers a balanced combination of evidence-based therapies and holistic programs geared specifically for teenagers.
+Massachusetts Center for Adolescent Wellness offers a balanced combination of evidence-based therapies and holistic programs geared specifically for teenagers.
 Our experienced staff can provide your teenager with a compassionate and supportive environment, giving them the environment they need to succeed.